These 25 publishers want to know their communities

 Among the successful applicants are:

-- Documented, a non-profit newsroom from the Brooklyn Community Foundation, which provides local news for and about New York City’s 3.1 million immigrants.
+- Documented, a non-profit newsroom fiscally sponsored by the Brooklyn Community Foundation, which provides local news for and about New York City’s 3.1 million immigrants.
 They will use research to define, test and pilot a product and messaging strategy to expand their reach to Chinese and Caribbean immigrant communities.

 - Metroland, the community news media branch of Canadian national publisher Torstar brings Metroland Indigenous: Truth Through Storytelling — a dedicated effort to address a deficiency in news coverage of and for Indigenous peoples in Ontario.